meltano/meltano/docs/src/_getting-started/part4.md

 ---
-title: Part 4 - Inline Data Mapping, E(t)LT
+title: Part 4 - Inline Data Mapping
 description: Part 4 - If you're ready to get started with Meltano and run an EL[T] pipeline with a data source and destination of your choosing, you've come to the right place!
 layout: doc
 weight: 4